Retrieval-Augmented Agents¶

 implementation with a tool retriever,

-to build an agent on top of OpenAI's function API and store/index an arbitrary number of tools.
 Our indexing/retrieval modules help to remove the complexity of having too many functions to fit in the prompt.

 Initial Setup¶